jeffreyvr/wp-settings/README.md

 This package aims to make it easier to create settings pages for WordPress plugins.
 Typically, you would use the [Settings API](https://developer.wordpress.org/plugins/settings/settings-api/) or write something custom.
 While the Settings API works, there is still quite a lot to set up.
 You still need to write the HTML for your options for example.
 And it gets quite complicated if you want to add tabs and tab-sections.
 See this [comparison](https://www.youtube.com/watch?v=WoBRuLgacDo).

-**This package is still under initial development.
-Use with caution untill the release of a stable version.**

 ## Installation

 ```bash